geosolutions-it/MapStore2/docs/developer-guide/internationalization.md

 # Introduction
-MapStore2 offers the support for internationalization (I18N).
-To provide this functionality MapStore2 uses [react-intl](https://github.com/yahoo/react-intl).
+MapStore offers the support for internationalization (I18N).
+To provide this functionality MapStore uses [react-intl](https://github.com/yahoo/react-intl).
 In this section you can find which configuration and JS files are involved in the I18N system.

-## How MapStore2 chooses the current language
+## How MapStore chooses the current language
-MapStore2 first checks the browser's language.
-If it is not supported, MapStore2 will be visible in english, if present, or the first language available.
+MapStore first checks the browser's language.
+If it is not supported, MapStore will be visible in english, if present, or the first language available.
 Anyway the locale can be forced using a flag locale=codeLang where codeLang can be one en,it,de... e.g.
 ```
 localhost:8081/?locale=en#/
 ```
 A user can change the selected language from UI.
-MapStore2 will load the proper files to update the page localized in the selected language.
+MapStore will load the proper files to update the page localized in the selected language.

 ## Configuration files
-To provide support to a specific language MapStore2 need to have the necessary setup in the LocaleUtils.js file (see below [section for details about to configure this file]).
+To provide support to a specific language MapStore need to have the necessary setup in the LocaleUtils.js file (see below [section for details about to configure this file]).
 In addition you need the proper translations files.

 Let's imagine that the variable code is 'en', CODE is 'EN' standing for english.
 For each language you need to have **messages file** containing the localized strings, a **flag image** to identify the language and some **html fragments** (optional) for some specific plugins.